ckeditor/ckeditor5/docs/builds/index.md

 Get to know more about the {@link builds/guides/development/plugins plugin development} and the supported {@link builds/guides/frameworks/overview integrations with popular JavaScript frameworks}.

-Refer to the {@link builds/guides/migration/migration-from-ckeditor-4 CKEditor 4 migration guide} or other migration guides if you are updating your integration.
+Refer to the {@link builds/guides/migration/migration-from-ckeditor-4 CKEditor 4 migration guide} or other migration guides if you are updating your CKEditor 5 installation.

 ## Related links